dsomleff/data-structures-js/my_own/heap/README.md

 ```
 - Implemented without Node class, but simply as an array
 - Usage: (surprise) to prioritise things, Kernel process schedule e.g.
 - Efficiency: we do all work in one place(array) without any additional pointers.
-Witch is good for performance.
+Which is good for performance.
+- If its not priority queue, it's a trie.
+Or try trees / prefix / digital tree.